roolerzz/personal-website/content/home/experience.md

   description = """Worked as a DevOps engineer and Software developer building and supporting greenfield applications."""

 [[experience]]
-  title = "Systems Engineer"
+  title = "Software Engineer"
   company = "Tata Consultancy Services" company_url = "https://www.tcs.com/"
-  location = "Rhode Island"
+  location = "Gurgaon, India"
   date_start = "2012-06-25"
   date_end = "2016-09-08"
   description = """Worked with CVS health as a client on the enterprise pharmacy application using Java EE and related technologies."""